The magic kernel

 Disclaimers

 This page describes personal hobby research that I have undertaken since 2006.
 All opinions expressed herein are mine alone.
-I put the Magic Kernel into the public domain, via this page and its predecessor on my previous domain, in early 2011, and it has also been pointed out that it is encompassed within the general theory of cardinal B-splines, explicitly confirming that it is not subject to any patents.
+I put the Magic Kernel into the public domain, via this page and its predecessor on my previous domain, in early 2011, and it has also been pointed out that it and the subsequent sharpening step are both encompassed within the general theory of cardinal B-splines, explicitly confirming that Magic Kernel Sharp was contained within prior art and hence not subject to any patents.
 All code provided here is from my personal codebase, and is supplied under MIT-0 License.